-EARNEST L. PERRY is an associate professor at the Missouri School of Journalism.
+EARNEST L. PERRY is the associate dean for Graduate Studies and an associate professor at the Missouri School of Journalism.
 After earning his bachelor’s degree from Texas Christian University, he joined the staff of the Columbia Missourian as a city editor.
 While working full time at the Missourian, Perry earned master’s and doctorate degrees from the School.
 He has published articles on history and management in several journals including American Journalism, Journalism History and Journalism & Mass Communication Quarterly.

 Perry’s research interests focus on African-American press history and media management.
 He received a second-place award from the Association for Education in Journalism and Mass Communication in 2002 for his paper on the African-American press’ negotiation for a White House correspondent.